 Whenever we pour ice into a glass full of soda or water, the ice floats.
 You must be wondering, how is this possible?
 This is so because the density of the ice is lighter than the water.
-This concept is explained in-depth in class 9 Science syllabus.
+This concept is explained in-depth in the class 9 Science syllabus.

 Production of Tears While Chopping Onions

-The tears you get while cutting or peeling an onion is because of Sulphate.
-The sulphenic acid gets converted to propanethiol Sulphur-oxide which causes irritation and triggers the production of tears.
+The tears you get while cutting or peeling an onion are because of Sulphate.
+The sulphenic acid gets converted to propanediol Sulphur-oxide which causes irritation and triggers the production of tears.

-Sunscreen is an important cosmetic which saves us from the harmful UV rays and preserves the natural complexion we have.
+Sunscreen is an important cosmetic which saves us from harmful UV rays and preserves the natural complexion we have.
 But why do we only use sunscreen, why not the normal moisturizer?
-The various organic and inorganic chemicals like TiO2 present in the sunscreen blocks the rays and prevents it from further penetrating the deeper layers of skin.
+The various organic and inorganic chemicals like TiO2 present in the sunscreen blocks the rays and prevents them from further penetrating the deeper layers of skin.

 Why is there a specific medicine for every disease?
 This is because, in every disease, a different biological or chemical reaction takes place. , that is why different chemicals are needed to help patients get cured.

 We are taught to wash our hands before eating food & now after Covid- 19 hit us before & after doing anything we have to wash our hands.
-Have you ever wondered your hands become cleaner using just a drop of handwash or soap?
+Have you ever wondered if your hands become cleaner using just a drop of handwash or soap?
 Soaps contain fatty acids of sodium & potassium that act as an emulsifying agent & clean your hands.